 On the grounds of Trout Lake Abbey, is a Labyrinth.
 It is shared by White Mountain Druid Sanctuary and the Mt Adams Zen Temple.
 Yes, there is a Buddhist Temple on site too.
 It’s amazing how easily Buddhists and Druids get along, but that’s for another post.
 The Labyrinth is a great example of this cooperation.
 There is a small shrine to light incense at the beginning (and end) of the walk.

-A few weeks ago, I wrote about Minoan deity names in Linear B, the script the Mycenaean Greeks used to write their language toward the end of Minoan civilization.
-We still can't read Linear A, the script the Minoans used to write their native language.
-But the Mycenaeans borrowed so much of Minoan religion and culture that their texts give us a lot of information, even if most of them are just inventory lists of donations to temples.
+Although we still can't read Linear A, the script the Minoans used to write their native language, we can read Linear B. It's the script that the Mycenaeans, or their Minoan scribes, used to record Mycenaean, an early form of Greek.
+The Mycenaeans borrowed so much of Minoan religion and culture that the Linear B tablets give us some information about Minoan religion, even if most of the tablets are just inventory lists of donations to temples.

 It snowed in the Blue Mountains, where I live.
 It's always colder here than in Sydney, the mountains - which are not really mountains at all, but a plateau pushed up from the sea one hundred and seventy million years ago - are a kilometre above sea level and have their own weather.
 Which means that, although it never snows in Sydney, it does sometimes snow up here.